rrcobb/battleship/README.md

 - responds to incoming moves by updating 'other player'
   - both in 'placing' and in 'playing'? probably
 - both sides implement same play logic

+- use relay server to share moves between clients, instead of making a direct connection
+- when game type is network, need to: broadcast the moves to the tcp connection
+  - and get moves from the tcp connection from the other player

 - introduce another player 'kind' that gets its moves from a tcp connection
     - possibly: put the tcp handling on another thread, and buffer the inputs